Improve Large Language Model Systems with User Logs: Methodology

-where $\mathcal{V}$ denotes a response quality metric.
-Note that user logs may contain either high-value signals or noise, which requires an optimization framework to exhibit two core capabilities: 1) \textbf{Positive Adaptivity}, whereby the system can convert valuable signals into improvements in model capability; and (2) \textbf{Noise Robustness}, whereby the system maintains stable performance without degradation when exposed to low-quality or noisy logs.
+} Note that user logs may contain either high-value signals or noise.
+The optimization framework requires two core capabilities: 1) \textbf{Positive Adaptivity} to convert valuable signals into capability improvements; and (2) \textbf{Noise Robustness} to maintain stable performance against low-quality logs.